Ojerinde/AltSchool--Assignment-4/README.md

 - Multiplication
 - Division

-The app has both the calculator view or page and history view or page which can be switched by clicking on the any of the icon in the sidebar.
+The app has two view or page which can be switched by clicking on the any of the icon in the sidebar.
+* Calculator view or page
+* History view or page

 ## Main Files: Project Structure